dreamportdev/Osdev-Notes/Debug.md

 # Debugging

-## Qemu Logging
+## Serial Logging

 I think that in early stages of development, this can be a useful option especially when switching from VGA to framebuffer to print useful debug information.

-Qemu has an option to redirect serial output to a file, you need to start it passing the parameter *-s filename*:
+Many emulaors has an option to redirect serial output to a file, you need to start it passing the parameter *-s filename*:

 ```bash
 qemu -S filename.log -cdrom yourosiso